DAdolfo/data_portfolio/README.md

 Keep in mind, the name resources will take in AWS go inside the brackets when you declare them, the name outside the brackets is the one you'll see in your infrastructure files and outputs while using Terraform.

 #### S3 Bucket
-This one is as simple as consulting the registry and choosing a bucket name, which I'd recommend testing before hand in the AWS console because ==if it already exists, its creation will fail==.
+This one is as simple as consulting the registry and choosing a bucket name, which I'd recommend testing before hand in the AWS console because if it already exists, its creation will fail.
 Well at that point you might as well create it in the UI right?

 #### EC2 Instance
 To have a working EC2 instance that can read from S3, we need to: